CoolSculpting vs. Thermage

-Thermage and CoolSculpting are some of the most popular non-invasive body contouring procedures around.
-But, with all the different complex technologies involved, it can be challenging parsing out the differences between the two.
+Thermage and CoolSculpting are two of the most popular non-invasive body contouring and skin-tightening procedures available.
+But, with all the different complex technologies involved, it can be challenging to parse out the differences between the two.

 Thermage is for skin tightening

 Most people undergo a Thermage treatment to tighten loose skin on their bodies, such as the buttocks, thighs, knees, stomach, and neck.
-Thermage works from the inside out.
-It transfers heat to the outer skin layer using radiofrequency technology, causing collagen to contract and gradually reform.
-It also temporarily improves the appearance of cellulite.
+Thermage uses radiofrequency technology to create heat and “trick” the body into thinking it is damaged.
+To repair itself, new collagen is formed.

-A single Thermage treatment can take anywhere from 45 minutes to an hour and a half.
-Each radiofrequency pulse lasts only a few seconds.
-Collagen in the deeper skin layers warms just enough to trigger substantial restructuring and regrowth.
-There is no downtime involved afterward.
+A single Thermage treatment can take anywhere from 45 minutes to an hour and a half, but each radiofrequency pulse lasts only a few seconds.
+Best of all, there is no downtime involved afterward.

 Bottom Line: Thermage and CoolSculpting are complementary treatments

 Thermage and CoolSculpting target different things, but they can achieve complementary results when combined.
-If you are looking to tighten skin while getting rid of stubborn fat deposits, then both treatments are right for you.
-It is first recommended that you undergo Thermage first since CoolSculpting may require several treatments until you achieve desired results.
+If you want to tighten skin while getting rid of stubborn fat deposits, both treatments are right for you.
+It is recommended that you undergo CoolSculpting first, then Thermage to target loose skin.

 - "Does Fat Freezing Work?
 Two Experts Weigh in on CoolSculpting," Vogue, June 4, 2018.